 \section{Introduction}

 Artificial Neural Networks (ANNs) have become routine computational tools in a wide range of scientific domains~\cite{Mehta2019,Carleo2019}.
-Nuclear physics is no exception, and the number of machine learning (ML) tools is increasing steadily~\cite{NP_ML_2022,Utama2016,Gao2017,Regnier2019,Niu2019,Wang2019,Raghavan2021}.
+Nuclear physics is no exception, and the number of machine learning (ML) tools is increasing steadily~\cite{NP_ML_2022,Utama2016,Gao2017,Regnier2019,Niu2019,Wang2019,Raghavan2021,Dong2021}.
 An interesting and relatively recent use of ANNs is the solution of quantum mechanical problems, including in the many-body domain~\cite{Adams2021,Gnech2021}.
-These methods use ANNs as an ansatz for the many-body wave function, and employ ready-made ML tools to minimise the energy of the system~\cite{netket2_2019,netket3_2021}.
+These methods use ANNs as an ansatz for the many-body wavefunction, and employ ready-made ML tools to minimise the energy of the system~\cite{netket2_2019,netket3_2021}.
 The first attempts in condensed matter~\cite{Carleo2017,Saito2018} were quickly followed by advances both within~\cite{Vieijra2020} and outside the field~\cite{Gao2017}, including quantum chemistry ~\cite{Choo2020,Hermann2020}.
-A good example in this direction is FermiNet \cite{Pfau2020}, which uses an inherently antisymmetric wave function as an ansatz in a variational approach to solve the many-electron problem.
+A good example in this direction is FermiNet \cite{Pfau2020}, which uses an inherently antisymmetric wavefunction as an ansatz in a variational approach to solve the many-electron problem.

-The methodology that we use to solve the deuteron here is based on the same variational philosophy and stems from Ref.~\cite{Keeble2020}.
-In that case, we used a minimal, one-layer variational ANN ansatz to describe the wave function of the deuteron (the only $2-$body nuclear bound state) in momentum space.
-This yields excellent results in comparison with benchmark solutions for the energies and the wave functions, quantified through fidelity measures.
-Moreover, we estimated the out-of-sample uncertainty of the model by using several random initialisations in the minimisation problem.
+The methodology that we use to solve the deuteron here is based on the same variational philosophy and stems from Ref.~\cite{Keeble2020}, where we used a one-layer variational ANN ansatz to describe the wavefunction of the deuteron (the only $2-$body nuclear bound state) in momentum space.
+This yields excellent results in comparison with benchmark solutions for the energies and the wavefunctions, quantified through fidelity measures.
+Moreover, we estimate the out-of-sample uncertainty of the model by using several random initializations in the minimisation problem.